Muu Blanco

-Muu Blanco (born 16 August 1966, Caracas), is a multidisciplinary Venezuelan artist.
+Muu Blanco (born 16 August 1966) is a multidisciplinary Venezuelan artist.
 He works in the plastic arts, performance, drawing, photography, electronic music, conceptual video, and handbag design.
-His compositions have been presented locally as well as internationally, including in cities like: New York City, Berlin, Miami, Barcelona, Bogota, Buenos Aires, London, Vancouver and Milan.
+His compositions have been presented locally as well as internationally, including in cities like: New York City, Berlin, Miami, Barcelona, Bogotá, Buenos Aires, London, Vancouver and Milan.
 His work has been regarded as a criticism to power, wealth and narcissism, as well as commentary on the urban landscape of modern Caracas.

-His works are part of international public collections as the Patricia Phelps de Cisneros Foundation collection, Fundación para la Cultura Urbana, Banco Mercantil collection; and private collections in Los Angeles, San Francisco, Milán, New York, Houston, Bogotá, Buenos Aires, Mexico, Porto alegre, Madrid, Lisboa, Barcelona, Madrid, Caracas, Maracaibo and Lisboa.
+His works are part of international public collections as the Patricia Phelps de Cisneros Foundation collection, Fundación para la Cultura Urbana, Banco Mercantil collection; and private collections in Los Angeles, San Francisco, Milan, New York, Houston, Bogotá, Buenos Aires, Mexico, Porto Alegre, Madrid, Lisbon, Barcelona, Madrid, Caracas and Maracaibo.

 He is also known as DJ Muu or Dr. Muusica for his musical work and career with sound art experiences.

 Education

 José Antonio "Muu" Blanco Angulo was born in 1966 in Caracas, Venezuela.
 Between 1989 and 1990, he studied painting and the history of art at the Museum of Fine Arts and the Federico Brandt Institute at Caracas.

 In 1994, he achieved a special mention in the V National Award of Guayana Art.

 In 1996, he took a course of project management of visual arts at the Fundación Polar.
 In 2002, he graduated from the Instituto Universitario de Estudios Superiores de Artes Plásticas Armando Reverón (IUESAPAR) with a Master's degree in Practice and Criticism of Contemporary Representation Systems.